DevOpsPlatform/Intro/TrainingPlan.md

-# We are going to start training(paid) on DevOps from 1st Oct 2018 as per below plan.
+# We are going to start training(paid) on DevOps from 26th of Nov 2018 as per below plan.

 ### Demo Videos:

 	Please share these videos with your friends if you like our training plan & the way we are teaching.
-Soon we will start a new batch.

 	Demo:
 	https://drive.google.com/file/d/1-2Byd3cfPzqgfWn4Yhue3O0pkcNQoZtI/view?usp=sharing